 International differences in sunscreen labelling: The sunscreens are generally the Australian versions.
 If your sunscreen has the same percentages of filters, then it’s probably the same one – it’s really unlikely that a multinational company will reformulate a sunscreen just for the Australian market.

 Also note that sometimes there are changes to SPF labelling for sunscreens sold in Australia, for two reasons.
 Firstly, the Australian sunscreen system simplifies SPF ratings into a few brackets – 4, 6, 8, 10, 15, 20, 25, 30, 40, 50 and 50+ (which means 60 or above) – so the rating will need to be rounded down to the appropriate number.
-Australia also has a stricter SPF test, which means that sometimes the label will be downgraded – either because companies won’t fork out the money for extra testing, or because it tested as lower.
+Australia also has stricter requirements (TGA-approved manufacturing facilities (it’s rare for smaller overseas brands to be approved in Australia) and UVAPF ≥ 1/3 SPF for broad spectrum, which is required for higher SPF ratings).
+This means that sometimes the label will be downgraded to comply with Australian regulations.
 There are also sometimes name changes for the different markets.
 For example, Neutrogena Ultra Sheer Liquid Daily Sunscreen SPF 70 is sold as Neutrogena Ultra Sheer Fluid SPF 50 in Australia, and Paula’s Choice Resist Skin Restoring Moisturiser is SPF 50 in the US but SPF 15 in Australia.

 Sunscreen Mini-Review Spreadsheet